-05 May BY Andrew George Leadership is evolving daily
+05 May BY Elixir Coaches Leadership is evolving daily

 Last week I had the opportunity to co-present “Leadership is evolving daily” with Deb McQuinn from Strategic Resources Network on our Tactical Tuesdays webinar.
 I’ve highlighted some of the key takeaways in this quick article…

 Teams and employees have never needed great leadership more than now given these unprecedented times.
 Watching political and organisation leadership around the globe, Covid-19 may be known as the time when leaders stepped up in a crisis.

 Many managers and business owners will be leading remotely for the very first time and have demonstrated agility in this challenging environment.
 They’ve used this opportunity to rethink their communication and management strategy.

 Here are some of the ideas that teams have been implementing;